 It’s a crazy dichotomy that works.
 But by being sonically optimistic, maybe Passion Pit is urging us to think about the glimmers of good in this sometimes treacherous life.

 David Hormell is a soft-spoken junior from Shelbyville.
 He loves corgis and college radio.
-He currently serves as the station manager and internet director at Rev. One day he’ll come to terms with his Taco Bell addiction, but that day is not today.
+He currently serves as the internet director at Rev. One day he’ll come to terms with his Taco Bell addiction, but that day is not today.